devpro/helm-charts/charts/rancher-cluster-templates/README.md

 ## Going further

-If you feel like it, have a look at the [contibution guide](CONTRIBUTING.md).
+If you feel like it, have a look at the [contribution guide](CONTRIBUTING.md).

 This chart has been inspired by two examples: [bloriot/rancher-cluster-templates](https://github.com/bloriot/rancher-cluster-templates) and [rancher/cluster-template-examples](https://github.com/rancher/cluster-template-examples).